 He said guns he had made inoperable could not be restored because they had welded or missing internal parts.

-The government lost every case against him, but kept up trying.
+The government lost every case against him, but kept on trying.